-Special Curriculum Admission Requirements: (1) High School courses: 1 unit of algebra and one unit of a laboratory science (biology, chemistry, or physics preferred), with a minimum grade of '.
+Special Curriculum Admission Requirements: (1) High School courses: 1 unit each of algebra, biology, & chemistry or physics; with a minimum grade of "C".
 Developmental work or testing may be advised for credits earned more than ten years ago.
 Transfer credits in the Natural Sciences earned at another institution will be evaluated on an individual basis; (2) Achievement must reflect a "C" average or better; (3) Good physical and mental health which may need to be substantiated by a physician's report.